-Dog parks are certainly one of the leading features on the wish set of municipal and community parks.
-Dog parks can be wonderful enhancements to a community, whether as an addition to an existing community playground or as a stand-alone, dog specific park.
-Folks who are thinking about building a dog park must be aware that there are many pitfalls to be encountered on the way.
-Although important and necessary components, building a dog area is not only about the business plan or the architectural illustrations.
-It is not just about this perfect parcel of land you want to use, the sort of fencing you will mount or the initial signal you want to put at the entry.
-Before you do anything, learn about your market, learn pet dogs and the folks who own them.
+Dog parks are by far one of the leading features on the wish set of municipal and community parks.
+Dog parks can be wonderful additions to a community, whether as an addition to a preexisting community area or as a stand-alone, dog specific playground.
+Individuals who are thinking about creating a dog park should be aware that we now have many pitfalls to be encountered on the way.
+Although important and necessary components, creating a dog park is not just about the business enterprise plan or the architectural illustrations.
+It really is not just about this perfect parcel of land you want to use, the sort of fencing you will set up or the initial sign you want to put at the entrance.
+Before you do anything, find out about your market, learn pet dogs and the people who own them.